The new Motorola Edge: Everything you need to know and how to preorder | CNN Underscored

 The new Edge will be running Android 11 with a Motorola user interface out of the box, and we’d imagine this processor is plenty to get through a typical day with a myriad of tasks.
 Intense gaming or creative tasks, along with heavy 5G usage, might show some hiccups here, though.
 Motorola is promising that it will deliver up to 55% faster processing over the previous Edge model.
 In our testing, it was solid for everyday use but did experience slowdowns in the gaming department.
 At the same $499 price point, though (it had the same limited-time offer), it beat out some other midrange devices.

-And, like any other recent Motorola device, it will feature Moto Actions for easy commands through gestures and the ability to “light” the edge of the display.
-The latter is somewhat of a gimmick but uses the sloped edges of the screen on the left and right sides.
-For instance, it can glow a particular color when a notification arrives.
+And, like any other recent Motorola device, it will feature Moto Actions for easy commands through gestures.

 Baked into the top of the display is a 32-megapixel front-facing camera, which Motorola promises will lead to crisp selfies.
 It doesn’t have a proper night mode for selfies, but rather it can switch the mode to help you get a better shot in real time.
 The overarching theme here with the cameras is that Motorola wants the phone to do the heavy lifting.
 Let’s break down the primary lenses on the back.